 Celebrate with us the past but enjoy the present – great beer, great food and a great view from the patio.

-Led by brew-master Morag Kloeze and chef Tyler Cunningham, we are happy to be able to provide a unique experience in the local area.
-Mudtown Station will be the new destination for dining and beer tasting with seating for 80 indoors and 80 on our lovely waterview patio.
+Led by brewmaster Morag Kloeze we are happy to be able to provide a unique experience in the local area.
+Mudtown Station will be the new destination for dining and beer tasting with seating both indoors and on our waterview patio.

 We invite you to come and experience our offerings which are centered around a variety of craft beers prepared by Morag in our brewery plus guest taps from other local brewers.
-The beer will be paired with a variety of menu offerings featuring locally sourced ingredients prepared by Tyler and his crew in our kitchen.
+The beer will be paired with a variety of menu offerings featuring locally sourced ingredients prepared by the crew in our kitchen.